Humboldt-WI/blog/content/research/instruction/Manual.md

 <br>
-## 4) How to create a blog post with Markdown
+## 4) How to create a blog post
 <br>
-You can use any text editor to edit your Markdown file.
+You can use any text editor to edit your html or Markdown file.
+If you create a html file, you will need to copy the Markdown header below to the beginning of your document.
 (I personally use Atom.
 Some packages, such as Markdown Writer and Markdown Preview, make it easier to write Markdown.)

 Here you can find a simple guide of Markdown syntax: